theophane-droid/8mile/docs/index.rst

    :maxdepth: 1
    :caption: Contents:

-8mile is a module to treat financial data for machine learning purpose.
+8mile is a module to download financial data for machine learning purpose.

 Quickstart
 ---------------